Light Pipe Design: How TIR & Refraction Come into Play

 TIR can only occur when the angle of incidence is larger than the critical angle.
 And the critical angle will vary depending on the media the light shines through.

-Because many devices that use light pipes have rounded corners where the light needs to travel to the HMI, understanding how the critical angle and TIR work together is crucial for optimal light pipe design.
+Because many devices that use light pipes have rounded corners where the light needs to travel to the HMI, flexible light pipes excel in navigating tight corners, providing design flexibility and efficient light transmission even through bends.
+Understanding how the critical angle and TIR work together is crucial for optimal light pipe design.

 In the diagram above, you can see how refraction affects the ray of light as it travels from a water surface to an air surface.
 You can also see how leveraging TIR can help ensure the ray bounces back to the exit surface.